A Beginner's Guide To Essential Oils

 As the Egyptians knew so well, oils have different properties that we don’t always consider.
 Some are heating, others cooling, and some resonate with us in different parts of our bodies.

-For example, 1,8 cineole, also known as eucalyptol, is a chemical found largely in eucalyptus and rosemary that has a well-known cooling effect.
-Additionally, the chemical menthol triggers the cold-sensitive TRPM8 receptors in the skin and is responsible for the cooling sensation.
+For example, 1,8 cineole, also known as eucalyptol, is a chemical found largely in eucalyptus and rosemary.
+Additionally, the chemical menthol triggers the cold-sensitive TRPM8 receptors in the skin and is responsible for the cooling sensation1.